Segal Design Institute: Undergraduate

+MaDE

 Segal administers an undergraduate degree program, Manufacturing and Design Engineering (MaDE), which teaches product and process design, manufacturing systems, and manufacturing management.
-The MaDE program culminates in a bachelor of science degree from Northwestern and is accredited by the Engineering Accreditation Commission of ABET.
+The MaDE program culminates in a Bachelor of Science degree from Northwestern and is accredited by the Engineering Accreditation Commission of ABET.

+Segal Design Certificate

 Segal also administers the Segal Design Certificate, a set of courses that builds design knowledge and skills and is available to any undergraduate at Northwestern.
 In addition to completing required courses and approved electives, students must produce and present a design portfolio to receive the Segal Design Certificate.